scharris/sqljson-query/docs/query-specifications.md

   described below.
 The table name may appear unqualified if a `defaultSchema` has been specified for the enclosing `QueryGroupSpec`.
-The table name may be entered with quotes in which case it will be used in quoted form exactly as entered in query generation, or without quotes in which case the database's default name case folding will be applied automatically (to uppercase for Oracle and lowercase for Postgres).
+The table name may be entered with quotes in which case it will be used in quoted form exactly as entered in query generation, or without quotes in which case the database's default name case folding if any will be applied automatically (to uppercase for Oracle, lowercase for Postgres, no folding for MySQL).

 - `fieldExpressions`